sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral researcher at the Center for Astrophysics | Harvard & Smithsonian (Cambridge, USA)
+Postdoctoral researcher at the Center for Astrophysics, Harvard & Smithsonian (Cambridge, USA)

 In September 2024, I joined the Smithsonian Astrophysical Observatory at the CfA as a [Sagan Fellow](https://science.nasa.gov/missions/hubble/nasa-awards-astrophysics-postdoctoral-fellowships-for-2024/) to characterize the surfaces and atmospheres of rocky exoplanets using JWST.